 With an indirect fired heater, no by-products of combustion are introduced into the workspace.
 So, they’re the preferred choice in closed, indoor spaces.
 There’s less risk and greater reheating ability with these types of industrial heaters.

-In our last article, we highlighted Veloci heaters, but we would be amiss if we didn’t also feature the Flagro indirect heater line.
+In our last article, we highlighted HS heaters, but we would be amiss if we didn’t also feature the Flagro indirect heater line.

-Veloci heaters have an advantage as far as price and weight are concerned.
+HS heaters have an advantage as far as price, portability, and weight are concerned.
 They’re easier to move around than Flagro indirect heaters.
-However, the Flagro line is known for being durable and well-engineered.
+However, the Flagro line is known for being physically durable and well-engineered.
 They’ve modified one of their heaters with a larger gas tank for up to 30 hours of continuous use, which is a huge plus for contractors.
-In many ways, Flagro indirect fired heaters are premium.
-We often recommend them to our clients who do building restoration, in particular.
+In many ways, Flagro and HS indirect fired heaters are very similar. the key difference is in the blower systems; the HS 400,000 has an axial style blower, and the Flagro is a backward incline blower.
+The backward incline blower can duct 150′ vs. 100′ with the axial blower.
+We often recommend indirect-fired heaters to our clients who do building restoration, in particular.

 More Information About Indirect Fired Industrial Heaters